artichoku/imposer-public/README.md

 Professional desktop imposition software for the print industry.
 Create N-up layouts, booklet signatures, multi-up impositions, and more with an intuitive interface.

-> **Note:** This is proprietary software currently in beta development.
-Source code is not publicly available.

 ## About

 Imposer is a comprehensive imposition solution designed specifically for commercial print shops and in-plant operations.
 Built with modern technology, it streamlines the process of arranging pages for efficient printing and binding.